bixiuli/bixiuli.github.io/_pages/about.md

 About Me
 ------
 I am currently a professor with the College of Computer Science and Technology at Chongqing University of Posts and Telecommunications.
 I received her B.Sc. and M.Sc. degrees from Shanxi Normal University, China, in 2004 and 2007 respectively, and Ph.D. degree in Computer Science from the University of Macau in 2017.
-My research interests include image processing, multimedia security and forensic.

 Research Interests
 ------
 - Image Processing and Pattern Recognition.
-- Multimedia Security.
-- Forensic and Privacy.
+- Multimedia Forensic
-- AI Security and Adversarial Machine Learning.
+- Adversarial Machine Learning.

 Research Experience
 ------